bluss/pyproject-local-kernel/FAQ.md

 ## Does it work with Conda?

-Conda environments are supported only by using the `use-venv` setting in `pyproject.toml`, where it needs to point to the location of of the installed environment as an absolute path, or a path relative to the the `pyproject.toml` file.
+Conda environments are supported only by using the `use-venv` setting in `pyproject.toml`, where it needs to point to the location of the installed environment as an absolute path, or a path relative to the the `pyproject.toml` file.